A Circular Economy for Citizens

 Trier ses déchets

-In addition to their own consumption, citizens can also ensure the proper management of their own waste.
+In addition to your own consumption, you can also ensure the proper management of your own waste.
 Firstly, by respecting sorting rules, as many materials can be recycled and then used again.
 And secondly, by creating compost at home to make use of organic matter.

 So why circular consumption?